 To get your adrenaline pumping and for a real challenge, take on one of the more difficult hiking trails in Cumberland Valley.

 Sunset Rocks Trail’s rewarding 8.3 miles includes short climbs but leads to beautiful views and ruins of a top-secret World War II POW camp.
 This trail takes you through the Michaux State Forest for opportunities to see an assortment of plant, tree and wildlife species.
 Download the Camp Michaux Walking Tour for more information.
 NOTE: There is a short section of two-handed climbing over boulders.

 Flat Rock Trail, located in Colonel Denning State Park, is a difficult hike with a very worthwhile ending.
-This 5-mile, strenuous hike, ends with a half-mile of climbing over rocks to a stunning vista of Cumberland Valley.
+This 5-mile (round trip), strenuous hike, climbs over 900 feet in elevation and ends with a half-mile of climbing over rocks to a stunning vista of Cumberland Valley.
 Make sure you wear good, sturdy shoes, bring a trail snack and lots of water.

-The short, but steep, hike up to Pole Steeple results in an excellent viewpoint for the central part of the South Mountain Massif.
-From the top you can see the Sunset Rocks on Little Rocky Ridge and, nearly 500 feet below, Laurel Lake with its beaches and dams.
+The short (.75 miles), but steep, hike up to Pole Steeple results in an excellent viewpoint for the central ridge of South Mountain.
+From the top, you can see the Sunset Rocks on Little Rocky Ridge and, nearly 500 feet below, Laurel Lake with its beaches and dams.